k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 After the API is accepted:

-1. Add the strategy type and `ipRangesAllocation` field to configuration parsing, default omission to `all`, and reject unsupported values.
+1. Add the strategy type and a presence-aware `ipRangesAllocation` parser representation.
+Validate each source before flat-file merging, apply the precedence rules above, then normalize omission to `all`.
 2. Refactor the Kubernetes allocation path so `first_available` first searches each unique resolved pool for an existing Pod/interface allocation, then uses ordered fallback only for typed exhaustion errors and returns after one